anishjha93/zerocode-wiki/User-journey:-Create,-Update-and-GET-Employee-Details.md

 <img width="624" alt="post_get_user" src="https://user-images.githubusercontent.com/12598420/47145467-bc089400-d2c1-11e8-8707-8e2d2e8c3127.png">

 And at the same time you **don't have to search** for or think hard of any **syntaxes** to do the job.
 That means, you are ready with a BDD scenario test in couple of minutes with simple JSON steps(see below).
+Advantage here is the tests are instantly readable to anyone because it simple JSON payloads as it is.

 > _Note- The `Zerocode` lib takes care of the JSON comparison, you can choose to skip or ignore the fields you need_